-[para 68] The Public Body states that if the Third Party's personal information at issue were publicly disclosed, it would unfairly damage the reputation of the Third Party.
+[para 67] The Public Body states that if the Third Party's personal information at issue is publicly disclosed, it would unfairly damage the reputation of the Third Party.

-[para 69] The Third Party states that a disclosure of his personal information could unfairly damage his reputation.
-The Third Party states that at the time he used the credit card for personal expenses, he was following what he thought was acceptable government practice.
+[para 68] The Third Party states that a disclosure of his personal information will unfairly damage his reputation.
+The Third Party states that at the time he used the credit card for personal expenses he was following what he was advised to be acceptable government practice.

-[para 70] The Applicant states that there has already been extensive publication of events related to the information at issue and that disclosure of all relevant information in this inquiry would allow for a more accurate and complete portrayal of events and assist in preventing unfair damage.
+[para 69] The Applicant states that there has already been extensive publication of events related to the information at issue and that disclosure of all relevant information in this inquiry would allow for an accurate and complete portrayal of events and assist in preventing unfair damage to the Third Party's reputation.

-[para 71] In Order 97-002, the former Commissioner held that the focus of section 17(5)(h) is unfair damage to a person's reputation.
+[para 70] In Order 97-002, the former Commissioner held that the focus of section 17(5)(h) is unfair damage to a person's reputation.
 Consequently, the application of this section is not dependent on whether the damage or harm envisioned by the section is present or foreseeable, but whether this damage or harm would be unfair to the individual involved.

-[para 72] There is no evidence before me that a disclosure of the Third Party's personal information in the records would unfairly damage the Third Party's reputation.
-I find that a disclosure of the Third Party's personal information in records 3, 4, 9, 10, 14 and 15 would not unfairly damage the Third Party's reputation as this information contains only general references to the Third Party's credit card use and outstanding balances.
-Similar information has already been disclosed pursuant to the Auditor General's report.
-In addition, I do not find that a disclosure of the Third Party's personal information within records 23-25 would unfairly damage the reputation of the Third Party.
-Although these records disclose information regarding the Third Party's personal use of the government credit card, there is insufficient evidence before me, on the face of the records or otherwise, that a disclosure of this information would unfairly damage the Third Party's reputation.
-I find that section 17(5)(h) is not a relevant circumstance that weighs against disclosure of the personal information.
+[para 71] There is insufficient evidence before me that a disclosure of the Third Party's personal information would unfairly damage the Third Party's reputation.
+Although these records contain the Third Party's name, the amount of each transaction, the location, vendor and date of transaction and other transaction identifiers, there is insufficient evidence before me, on the face of the records or otherwise, that a disclosure of this information would unfairly damage the Third Party's reputation.
+I find that section 17(5)(h) is not a relevant circumstance that weighs against a disclosure of the Third Party's personal information.